grisendo/drupal-entity_bundle_redirect/README.txt

 7.x-1.2
   Fixed Issue #1988174, by @FiNeX: Empty settings page.
+  Removed Token dependence (but integrated with tokens, if installed).

 7.x-1.1
   Language bug concerning caches fixed (not reported in issues queue).